By Marie Kolzow, Jam Band Director

 Experimental rock group Primus packed the Tennessee Theatre with their sold out show as a part of their “Ambushing the Storm” tour on Nov.
 7.

 The three piece rock group featuring bass player Les Claypool, Larry “Ler” LoMonde, and Tim Alexander has been around since the early 90’s.
-Despite their prevalence in the music scene, Primus continues to perplex audiences with their wild performance and mind-blowing visuals.
+Despite their prevalence in the mainstream, Primus continues to perplex audiences with their wild performance and mind-blowing visuals.

 Primus opened their sold out show with head banger “Those Damned Blue-Collar Tweakers.”
 The band’s first set featured tracks from previous albums like “Sailing The Seas Of Cheese,” “Tails From The Punchbowl” and even “Antipop.”